 At the moment, less than three percent of the world’s higher education institutions, HEIs have pledged net zero targets (Race to Zero, 2021).
 To limit warming to 1.5 °C we need a wake-up call from ten thousands of HEIs in order to give climate science its much needed credibility to be followed by society.

 With #ActOnYourClimateScience campaign we will give you the opportunity to put pressure on universities and colleges to impact society on a large scale.

 Become a national campaign coordinator!

 As a campaign coordinator you will have a one year long (at least) volunteer position to launch, run and scale the campaign in your country or district/state.
 During 2022 we will provide you with the training and support that you need to succeed.
-The academy sessions will be held by world leading climate trainers and scientists.

 Student have the power